- About SAMH.

 - Ask you why you have chosen to donate to SAMH – but this question will not be mandatory and you should only answer if you want to tell us.

-We gather general information about the use of our websites – this might include which pages are the most visited; events.
-Wherever possible this information will be anonymised and will not identify details about individuals visiting our website.
+We will also gather general information about the use of our websites.
+Wherever possible, this information will be anonymised and will not identify individuals visiting our website.

 We will collect information in the following ways: